Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

         pubdate: Publication date
         title

 This amount to a total of 24 million abstracts but nearly 10 million documents do not have a field for abstracts.
-Since the amount of data processed is large and cannot be loaded into memory at a single machine, we rely on HDInsight Spark for processing.
+Since the amount of data processed is large and cannot be loaded into the memory of a single machine, we rely on HDInsight Spark for processing.
 Once the data is available in Spark as a data frame, we can apply other pre-processing techniques on it like training the Word Embedding Model.
 Refer to [./Code/01_DataPreparation/ReadMe.md](./Code/01_DataPreparation/ReadMe.md) to get started.

-Data after parsing XMLs
+Data after parsing XMLs:

 ![Data Sample](./Images/datasample.png)